angelobelchior/AspNetCore.Docs.pt-br/aspnetcore/mvc/controllers/routing.md

 [!code-csharp[](routing/samples/3.x/main/Controllers/MyDemo2Controller.cs?name=snippet)]

-<span data-ttu-id="78a1a-285">Os nomes de parâmetro especiais são usados pela geração de URL para determinar se uma operação de geração de URL se refere a uma :::no-loc(Razor)::: página ou a um controlador.</span><span class="sxs-lookup"><span data-stu-id="78a1a-285">The special parameter names are used by the URL generation to determine if a URL generation operation refers to a :::no-loc(Razor)::: Page or to a Controller.</span></span>
+<span data-ttu-id="78a1a-285">Os nomes de parâmetro especiais são usados pela geração de URL para determinar se uma operação de geração de URL se refere a uma Razor página ou a um controlador.</span><span class="sxs-lookup"><span data-stu-id="78a1a-285">The special parameter names are used by the URL generation to determine if a URL generation operation refers to a Razor Page or to a Controller.</span></span>

 <a name="verb"></a>